“I want a divorce but my wife doesn’t!”

 Child support and alimony laws are unclear and your wife may be frightened because she doesn't know how she'll be able to support herself or keep the kids in the house after the marriage ends and you're no longer husband and wife.

-So if you want to proceed with divorce, you need to reassure your wife that this wasn’t a decision you made lightly.
+So if you want to proceed with divorce or separation you need to reassure your spouse that this wasn’t a decision you made lightly.
 And there’s nothing she can do to change your mind or feelings about the relationship.

 Let her know the children are your number one priority.

-And that you'll do everything you can to ensure your agreement is fair and you both have enough to live and that mediation is the best way to do that.
+And that you'll do everything you can to ensure your divorce or separation agreement is fair and you both have enough to live and that mediation is the best way to do that.

 If you do these things, you just might improve the likelihood she'll agree to a divorce.